Rohit250819/Learning_JavaScript/README.md

 # Learning_JavaScript
-This is my learning curve of JavaScript
+This is how i learnt JavaScript